rsyslog/rsyslog/README.md

 Rsyslog - what is it?
 =====================
+Rsyslog is a rocket-fast log processing system.

+It offers high-performance, great security features and a modular design.
-Rsyslog is a high-performance, modular system event processor.
-While it started as a regular syslogd, it has evolved into a kind of swiss army knife of logging, being able to accept inputs from a wide variety of sources, transform them, and output to the results to diverse destinations.
+While it started as a regular syslogd, rsyslog has evolved into a kind of swiss army knife of logging, being able to accept inputs from a wide variety of sources, transform them, and output to the results to diverse destinations.

 Rsyslog can deliver over one million messages per second  to local destinations when limited processing is applied (based on v7, December 2013).
 Even with